Skip to content

 The Basics of the 3/4" & 4" Rule

-1. 3/4-inch clearance: For swing doors, the gap between the hoistway side of the landing door and the edge of the landing sill should not be more than 3/4" (or 19mm).
-For sliding doors, this clearance can be up to 2.25" (or 57mm).
+• 3/4-inch clearance: For swing doors, the gap between the hoistway side of the landing door and the edge of the landing sill should not exceed 3/4" (19mm).
+For sliding doors, the clearance can be up to 2.25" (57mm).

-2. 4-inch clearance: The space between the hoistway side of the landing door (or gate) and the car door (or gate) should not exceed 4" (or 102mm).
+• 4-inch clearance: The gap between the hoistway side of the landing door (or gate) and the car door (or gate) must not exceed 4" (102mm).

 ASME A17.1 3/4" & 4" Rule